 Become a part of an educated and empowered community where all children are safe from harm.
 Select one of the locations listed below and request a speaker for your school, community group, corporation, or place of worship.

-Contact us to schedule a Body Safety Program, Internet Safety Program, or Mandated Reporter Training from our Hannibal office.
+Contact us to schedule a student, parent, or professional program from our Hannibal office.

-Contact us to schedule a Body Safety Program, Internet Safety Program, or Mandated Reporter Training from our Wentzville office.
+Contact us to schedule a student, parent, or professional program from our Wentzville office.

 Prevention Tips for Parents

-- Knowing correct names for private body parts gives children the language to tell.
+- Teaching correct names for private body parts gives children the language to tell.

 - Tell children no one should look at or touch their private body parts unless they are asking for help or if they are hurt.

-- Let your child know it’s ok to say “no” to anyone if they are making them feel uncomfortable or unsafe.
+- Let your child know it’s ok to say “no” to anyone if they feel uncomfortable or unsafe.

 - Be involved.
 Don’t be afraid to ask questions of other adults caring for your child.